-HS640 • Christian Lives and Spirituality in History.
-3 Credits.
+HS 640 • Christian Lives and Spirituality in History 1.5,3 Credits

 This course tells the story of Christianity through the life experiences of selected men and women in their historical contexts.
 Utilizing several varieties of literature, these people are valued both as insightful mentors and as unique persons in need of God's grace and human community.
 Students are invited to reflect on their own spiritual journeys and vocations.

 An evaluation of important Christian literature, from Augustine's Confessions to C.S.
 Lewis' Till We have Faces.
 Attention will be directed to the context of several types of classics, as well as to their authors and messages.

 HS 675 • Creeds & Confessions of the Reformed Church 1.5,3 Credits

 An exploration of the theology of the Reformed Tradition through the study of nine creeds and confessions.
 The course also discusses how the pressure of church heresies and conflicts, as well as national pressures, brought together some of the most important theological statements the church has produced.
 In addition, the course explores the theological expressions surrounding the doctrines of the person and nature of Christ, the sacraments, election, the Bible and its interpretation, the church, and the relationship of church and state.
 Crosslisted with TS675.

 HS 726 • History and Theology of Ministry 1.5,3 Credits